Estate, Trust and Tax Planning

 Making the Right choices

 Estate Planning involves reviewing your current finances.
 The aim is to arrange your finances in line with your financial planning.
-Planning can occur while the owner is alive or on their death.
+Planning can occur while the owner is alive or upon death.
 Taxation in the UK needs to be considered as more and more families are paying taxes.

-There are several reasons why families should consider strategies to reduce tax.
+There are several reasons why families should consider strategies to reduce taxes.

 When a person dies, their estate may be subject to Inheritance tax.